 So far, the critics like Wolverine the mutant superhero a lot, but they're iffy on "The Wolverine" the movie.
 Beyond that, they really don't know what the deal is with Famke Janssen ... in her negligee.

 The first reviews are in on "The Wolverine," which once again stars Hugh Jackman as the hairy, blade-knuckled X-Men character.
-And the critics have reached a consensus, saying that he owns the role, especially in the movie's action scenes.
+And most report that he owns the role, especially during the movie's action scenes.
 While Jackman's getting plenty of love, director James Mangold is being marked down for inconsistent pacing, a mood that's a little too lazy, and some extraneous sexiness.

 Everyone is on the same page about one thing: 2009's "X-Men Origins: Wolverine" was a disaster, and as a stand-alone story, "The Wolverine" is a significant improvement.
-As Megan Lehmann writes in the Hollywood Reporter, "Coming on the heels of the woebegone shambles that was 'X-Men Origins: Wolverine' (which still managed to earn more than $373 million worldwide), it is … a step forward for Hugh Jackman's scowly, mutton-chopped mutant."
+As Lehmann writes, "Coming on the heels of the woebegone shambles that was 'X-Men Origins: Wolverine' (which still managed to earn more than $373 million worldwide), it is … a step forward for Hugh Jackman's scowly, mutton-chopped mutant."

-Jackman is also getting a big thumbs up (or should that be claws up?) in his latest adventure.
-"Though Wolvie comes across a bit world-weary and battle-worn by now, Jackman is in top form, taking the opportunity to test the character's physical and emotional extremes," says Peter Debruge in Variety.
+And the cheers for Jackman revolve around his expert moves: "Though Wolvie comes across a bit world-weary and battle-worn by now, Jackman is in top form, taking the opportunity to test the character's physical and emotional extremes," says Peter Debruge in Variety.
 Neil Smith of Total Film agrees: "With Wolverine intervening at a bullet-strewn funeral, dispensing with goons on the roof of a 300 mph bullet train and going toe to toe with a giant Silver Samurai, a beefed-up and always watchable Jackman is undoubtedly put through his paces."

 "The Wolverine" was based on a 1982 story arc from the "X-Men" comics (the original story was co-written by "Sin City" creator Frank Miller) in which Wolverine travels to Japan to meet with the man who rescued him after the Nagasaki bombing near the end of World War II.
 Reviewers so far have mixed feelings about the character's new surroundings.